13th-annual Los Angeles Archives Bazaar

 Doheny Memorial Library

 VOLUNTEER REGISTRATION NOW OPEN!

 All Day.
 All in one Place.

 Come and celebrate the diversity of stories that make Southern California such a place of discovery.
 At the Los Angeles Archives Bazaar, presented by L.A. as Subject and the USC Libraries, anyone with an interest in the region’s history will find something of value.
-A broad array of institutions and archives will have experts on hand to show off their collections and answer questions—from the Academy of Motion Picture Arts & Sciences and the Los Angeles Public Library to private collectors whose materials fill the gaps left in the region’s history.
+A broad array of institutions and archives will have experts on hand to show off their collections and answer questions.

-In addition to the wealth of information on display from exhibitors, day-long programming will feature preservation workshops and enlightening presenatations.
+In addition to the wealth of information on display from exhibitors, day-long programming will feature preservation workshops and enlightening presentations.

 The USC Libraries serve as the host institution for L.A. as Subject, an alliance of libraries, museums, and other archival and cultural organizations.
 The relationship complements the USC libraries’ strong regional history collection and is a natural outgrowth of the libraries’ efforts to preserve and expand access to the primary sources of L.A. history.

 USC is minutes from downtown Los Angeles and is easily accessible by major freeways and the Metro Expo line.
 Doheny Library is located in the center of campus, adjacent to Alumni Park and across from Bovard Auditorium, on Trousdale Avenue.
 For information regarding parking on campus, visit the Parking Services Website.

 FRIENDS LECTURE HALL (Room 240)

 RESEARCHING L.A.
 101